noureh10/noureh10/README.md

-<h2> Let me talk about myself </h2>
+<h2> Hello stranger !</h2>

+👋 Hi <br/>

-👋 Hi, my name is Nour Echaâra,I'm 19 and I'm a first year student in computer science at the HE2B-ESI (Ecole Supérieure d'Informatique).
+My name is Nour Echaâra, I'm 19 and I'm a first year student in computer science at the HE2B-ESI (Ecole Supérieure d'Informatique).

-I always loved automation and my line of thought is if the machine can do it then it will do it.
-I first started scripting with Windows Batch which is such an easy and powerful tool to use.
-I mainly used it to perform repetitive tasks and I fell in love with its simplicity.

-I reached a ceilling with batch when I was interested in web automation, some of my friends told me about Selenium and the tool's perks.
-So I jumped into the Python universe and its wonders.
-I started writing some scripts to automate boring processes and also to scrape data of websites.
-Right now I'm learning on my own about advanced Python concepts as well as some data structure.
+On my profile you'll mainly find all my personal projects.
+I look at some Python repositories on my lost hours.
+As some wise man once said, curiosity is the wick in the candle of learning

 <h2> Useful links </h2>

+You'll find there anything you need if you need to contact me or if you're just curious.<br />

 <a href="https://www.instagram.com/noureh10/?hl=en">My Instagram</a><br />
 <a href="https://www.linkedin.com/in/nour-echa%C3%A2ra-406b13225/?locale=en_EN">My Linkedin</a><br />
 <a href="https://example.com">My portfolio</a><br />